 Vimeo is used for high-end production but comes with its challenges – – not as user-friendly.

-Wistia is a paid service that does not perform well in search but is the most professional looking with the advanced analytics.
+Wistia is a paid service that does not perform well in search but is professional looking with the advanced analytics.

 Embed Your Video for a Delivered Return on Investment

 I talked about the three video hosting platforms – Wistia, YouTube, and Vimeo; the good, the bad and the ugly.(okay, really not a whole lot of ugly)

 Let’s discuss where you can embed your video for maximum ROI.
 You had the inspiration to create video content.
 Don’t let it fall by the wayside.